pulumi/pulumi-hugo/themes/default/content/blog/repairing-state-with-pulumi-refresh/index.md

 4. Finished `pulumi up`.

 If the Pulumi CLI process is terminated between steps 2 and 3, then Pulumi does not know if “my-bucket” exists or not.
 Unlike the first example, Pulumi is aware that it does not know if the resource was created.
 This will be displayed as a pending CREATE operation.
-Depending on what type of operation was interrupted, you can see pending CREATE, UPDATE, DELETE, READ and IMPORT operations.
+Depending on what type of operation was interrupted, it is possible to have pending CREATE, UPDATE, DELETE, READ and IMPORT operations.

 ![Pending Operations Warning](pending-ops-warning.png)

 ## The Solution

 As of [#10394](https://github.com/pulumi/pulumi/pull/10394), the solution to both problems is [pulumi refresh](https://www.pulumi.com/docs/reference/cli/pulumi_refresh/).
 The `pulumi refresh` command modifies Pulumi's state so it matches the state of the underlying providers.
 Most discrepancies can be resolved automatically by checking Pulumi's state against the underlying resource provider.
-For our AWS bucket example, Pulumi would ask the aws-native provider if bucket `my-bucket-6e3d099` and what tags it has.
+For our AWS bucket example, Pulumi would ask the aws-native provider if bucket `my-bucket-6e3d099` exists and what tags it has.

 This works for all resources that Pulumi knows about.
 This set includes Pulumi managed resources that were changed manually, or for pending UPDATE, DELETE, READ and IMPORT operations.
 Pulumi does not know the resource ID for pending CREATE operations (it might not exist), so it can not resolve everything for you.
 It needs a little bit of help.
 For each pending CREATE, Pulumi will ask you what to do: